 Introduction

 1.1.
 The Internet Corporation for Assigned Names and Numbers (ICANN) is an internationally organized, non-profit corporation responsible for coordinating critical Internet resources.
 These include Internet Protocol (IP) address space allocation, protocol identifier assignment, generic (gTLD) and country code (ccTLD) Top-Level Domain Name System (DNS) management, and root server system management.
-As a private-public partnership, ICANN is dedicated to preserving the operational stability of the Internet; to promoting competition; to achieving broad representation of global Internet communities; and to developing policy appropriate to its mission through bottom-up, consensus-based processes.
+As a private-public partnership, ICANN is dedicated to preserving the operational stability of the Internet; to promoting competition; to achieving broad representation of global Internet communities; and to develop policy appropriate to its mission through bottom-up, consensus-based processes.

 As part of its work, ICANN develops policy for WHOIS services that provide public access to data about registered domain names.
 The extent of data collected at the time of domain name registration, and the ways such data can be accessed, are specified in agreements established by ICANN for domain names registered in gTLDs.

-For example, ICANN requires accredited registrars to collect and provide free public access to the name of the registered domain name and its name servers and registrar, the date the domain was created and when its expires, and the contact information for the domain name's Registered Name Holder, technical contact and administrative contact.
+For example, ICANN requires accredited registrars to collect and provide free public access to the name of the registered domain name, name servers, registrar, the date the domain was created,when its expires, the name and contact information for the domain name's Registered Name Holder, technical contact and administrative contact.
 Anyone can obtain this data by using a WHOIS client to send an RFC 3912-formatted query to TCP port 43, or by submitting a web form query to a WHOIS server.
 Data is returned in an unspecified human-readable form, predominately but not exclusively represented in US-ASCII.

 1.2.
 ICANN has made commitments in an Affirmation of Commitments with the U.S. Department of Commerce related to WHOIS.
 In Section 9.3.1: “ICANN additionally commits to enforcing its existing policy relating to WHOIS, subject to applicable laws.
 Such existing policy requires that ICANN implement measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information, including registrant, technical, billing and administrative contact information.
 One year from the effective date of this document and then no less frequently than every three years thereafter, ICANN will organize a review of WHOIS policy and its implementation to assess the extent to which WHOIS policy is effective and its implementation meets the legitimate needs of law enforcement and promotes consumer trust.”